JurianB/Unity-Multiplayer/README-Photon.md

 ![Build Settings](https://github.com/JurianB/Unity-Multiplayer/blob/master/Images/Photon/Build_Settings.png)

 ## Step 11:
-Now,  we're hooking up the Join button to call the Connect().
-Navigate to your join button, add a new OnClick Listener.

-Drag your Launch Manager GameObject into the field and make sure as an argument that the Launcher Script gets called to the Connect() method.

 NOWW, when playing the game, press join!
 A new scene is loaded and you can move around!